xushengyao/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was pick some widely being used neural network models to start.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because it has been used for
+My first step was to use a previously used neural network: LeNet to try.
+While, I found out I could not reduce the MSE a lot and then switched the Nividia model, which has been used for Nvidia's self driving car project.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first model performs very well to handle the MSE.
+While, the MSE for the validation sets is still a little bit higher than the MSE for the training sets, which implied that the model was a little bit overfitting.

 To combat the overfitting, I modified the model and added two dropout layers after the Flatten layer.

-Then I ...
+Also, I have to tune the steering angle correction for left and right camera to reduce the MSE and make the vehicle drive smoother and more robust in the center of the lane.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I used some augmentation methods including: brightness augmentation, image translation and flipping.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.